onebeyond/react-form-builder/README.md

 | countryIsoCode      | ISO code of the country to get the subdivisions from.<br>If provided, it will take precedence over the `countryQuestionName` to get the selected country.          | string  |            |
 | countryQuestionName | Name of the country question to get the selected country ISO code from.<br>If not provided, a hardcoded country ISO code must be provided in `countryIsoCode`.     | string  |            |
 | valueType           | The type of the value to be returned.
 Possible values: `iso_code`, `full_iso_code`, `name`.                                                                        | string  | `iso_code` |

+> [!IMPORTANT]
+> Take into account that the [ISO 3166-2 codes](https://en.wikipedia.org/wiki/ISO_3166-2) of some countries include relevant administrative divisions and dependent territories.
+For example, for [US](https://en.wikipedia.org/wiki/ISO_3166-2:US) the outlying areas are also officially assigned their own country codes.
+So you would need to manualy blacklist them if you want to exclude them from the list.

 ### Country v2 example: